 The Graduate School of Architecture & Urban Design offers the following programs:

-For more information and details about applying to degree programs in the Graduate School of Architecture & Urban Design, including portfolio requirements and courses prior to enrollment, visit the School's application section.
+For more information about applying to our DrSU program, including portfolio requirements and courses prior to enrollment, visit the School's application section.

 Graduate School of Art

-The application deadline for fall 2013 admission has passed.
+The application deadline for fall 2016 admission to our MFA program has passed.

 Admissions decisions are based on the applicant's portfolio, academic records, statement of objectives, and references.
 Students may be admitted to the MFA program upon completion of the BFA degree or equivalent academic preparation.

-To download the pdf version of the application instruction sheet, click here.
-For detailed information about applying to the Graduate School of Art, including portfolio requirements, visit the School's application section.
+To download the pdf version of the application instruction sheet for our most recent admission cycle, click here.
+For detailed information about applying to the Graduate School of Art, including requirements for both online and hard-copy materials, visit the School's application section.

-Applicants for whom English is not the native language must submit a TOEFL (Test of English as a Foreign Language) score as part of their application for admission to programs in the Graduate School of Architecture & Urban Design and the Graduate School of Art.
+Applicants for whom English is not the native language must submit a TOEFL (Test of English as a Foreign Language) or IELTS (International English Language Testing System) score as part of their application for admission to programs in the Graduate School of Architecture & Urban Design and the Graduate School of Art.
 For more detailed information about international applications, please visit the admissions section of the individual programs.